Wered6/UE5-StyleGuide/README.md

 ###### 3.2.1.4.2 Complex States

-Do not to use booleans to represent complex and/or dependent states.
+Do not use booleans to represent complex and/or dependent states.
 This makes state adding and removing complex and no longer easily readable.
 Use an enumeration instead.

 Example: When defining a weapon, do **not** use `bReloading` and `bEquipping` if a weapon can't be both reloading and equipping.
 Define an